How to Qualify for the PMP Exam

 - first you read about a process and its inputs and outputs.

-- Then you hear a lecture about the correct way to execute that process
+- Then you attend a video lecture about the correct way to execute that process

 - you have an opportunity to talk with your instructor about the process and its techniques